JerryChangs/motionEstimation/README.md

 1) testConstDiff() : tests the constDiff function which outputs an image of the difference between two image frames.

-2) testCompareImages(): tests the compareImages function which outputs the total square difference between pixels in two images
+2) testCompareImages(): tests the compareImages function which outputs the total square difference between pixels in two images.

 3) testCreateBlock(): tests the creatBlock function which outputs a 16 x 16 px block with top left corner at location x and y.